JoanBalado/MReye/README.md

 ## 1.2.
 Installation

-Just pull the git repository and uncompress in your python-lybrary fold.
+Just pull the git repository and uncompress in your python-library folder.
 If you don't know where it is, check with:

 ```Python
 import sys